reza-rezaei777/reza-rezaei777/README.md

 # 💫 About Me:

+⚡ I'm passionate about programming and technology, always eager to learn and explore new advancements.
+🌱 **Skilled in**:
+   - C#
+   - ASP.NET Core
+   - .NET Framework
+   - Entity Framework Core (EFCore)
+   - Dapper
+   - C/C++
+   - Microsoft SQL Server
+   - API Development
+   - Full-stack Software Development

+🎓 **Education**:
-⚡I Interested in programming and technology.<br>🌱Skilled in C# , Asp.net Core, .NET Framework ,ORM EFCore ,ORM Dapper, C/C++, Microsoft Sql Server, Api  and Software Development. <br>Strong engineering professional with a Bachelor's degree focused in Computer Engineering from Payame Noor University (Distance Education). <br>💬I like to be always up to date and increase my knowledge.
+   Strong engineering professional with a Bachelor's degree in **Computer Engineering** from *Payame Noor University (Distance Education)*.

+💼 **Professional Experience**:
+   Actively working in programming since **2020**, with a constant drive to stay up-to-date with the latest technologies and enhance my skills.

+💬 I enjoy learning new things and sharing knowledge, always looking for opportunities to grow as a developer.

 ## 🌐 Socials: